This post contains affiliate links.

 French Lentils

-French Lentil Description and Flavor: French lentils are a variant of green lentils.
-They have a distinctive speckled appearance with dark green or blackish-blue hues, and are a bit smaller, rounder, and flatter than other lentils.
+French Lentil Description and Flavor: French lentils have a distinctive speckled appearance with dark green or blackish-blue hues, and are a bit smaller, rounder, and flatter than other lentils.
 Unlike yellow or red lentils, they hold their shape well when cooked.
-French lentils are known for their robust, earthy flavor with a slight peppery or nutty undertone, and are more intense compared to other lentil types.
+They have an earthy flavor with a hint of peppery or nutty flavor.

 French Lentil Uses: They are good on salads since they hold their shape well.
 They are also a good choice for soups or veggie burgers for the same reason.
-They don’t turn to mush when cooked.
+They donโt turn to mush when cooked.
 You can serve them as a side dish alongside roasted vegetables or grilled meats.
-Their distinct flavor complements a variety of main courses.
-In short, French lentils are often considered superior for dishes in which you want lentils to retain their texture, and their unique taste can elevate the overall flavor of a dish.
+In short, French lentils are often considered superior for dishes in which you want lentils to retain their texture, and for their distinct flavor.

 Green Lentils

-Green Lentil Description and Flavor: These are typically a dark green or grayish-green color.
-Green lentils have a slightly peppery and earthy flavor with a hint of nuttiness.
-Their flavor is robust and stands out in most cooking.
+Green Lentil Description and Flavor: Green lentils are typically dark green or grayish-green in color.
+They have a robust peppery and earthy flavor with a hint of nuttiness.
 Unlike red lentils, which tend to disintegrate when cooked, green lentils retain their shape and firmness.
 Green lentils take slightly longer to cook than red lentils but cook faster than brown lentils.

-Green Lentil Uses: Green lentils are often used in salads because they hold their shape well and have a pleasant texture.
-They also work well in soups and stews in which you don’t want them to break down and add creaminess, but instead want them to remain whole.
-Green lentils are often used as a side dish, seasoned with herbs, spices, and a drizzle of olive oil for a simple and nutritious accompaniment to main courses.
-They are also a good option for veggie burgers due to their firm texture and ability to bind ingredients.
-Green lentils can be used to make a lentil pilaf by cooking them with rice, aromatic spices, and vegetables.
+Green Lentil Uses: Green lentils are often used in salads because they hold their shape well.
+Nobody wants a salad topped with mushy lentils.
+We are talking about you Red lentils.
+They also work well in soups and stews, again where you want them to remain whole.
+Green lentils can also be used as a side dish, seasoned with herbs, spices, and a drizzle of olive oil for a simple side.
+Finally, we like them in veggie burgers for the same reasons.
+They will fill your burgers with whole lentils and also serve as a binding agent.

 Petite Lentils (Crimson, Golden & Green)

-Petite Lentil Description and Flavor: Petite lentils are smaller and denser than most other lentils, giving them a firmer texture after cooking.
-Their robust and peppery flavor sets them apart from the milder taste of other lentils like red or brown lentils.
-They are typically about one-third of an inch in diameter.
+Petite Lentil Description and Flavor: Petite lentils are really small, only about โ โ in diameter, and are denser than most other lentils, giving them a firmer texture after cooking.
+Their peppery flavor sets them apart from the milder taste of other lentils like red or brown.

-Petite Lentil Uses: Many chefs prefer petite lentils for both their pronounced taste and their ability to maintain their shape and firm texture after cooking.
-They work exceptionally well in cold salads.
-Their earthy flavor adds depth to a bowl of greens.
-They can be added to soups and stews, contributing both flavor and texture.
-They hold up nicely during longer cooking time.
+Petite Lentil Uses: Many chefs prefer petite lentils for their pronounced taste and ability to maintain their shape and firm texture after cooking.
+They work exceptionally well in cold salads and can be added to soups and stews, contributing both flavor and texture.

 Due to their high protein content, petite lentils are often used as a meat substitute in vegetarian and vegan recipes, such as lentil burgers or meatless meatballs.
 There are even recipes for using them in bread and pastry recipes.